startable/startables-python/README.md

+# ❗⚠️❗ This project is deprecated.
+Please use [pdtable](https://github.com/startable/pdtable) instead ❗⚠️❗

 # startables for Python

 Python package with data structures and functionality to read/write files in StarTable format and contain and manipulate the information therein.